DEFINING THE TASK

 the final destination: wisdom itself.
 (A PDF file)

-Emotional
+Emotional Competency.

-Competency.
-Fundamental to psychological/spiritual growth
+Fundamental to psychological/spiritual growth and the development

-of our emotions what Lee
+what Lee

 Beaumont calls Emotional Competency.
 His resource-rich